info-infoman/Android_AUW_launcher/README.md

 Auto-updates are snapshots (possibly git) of folders and files of a new version of the program that are broadcast to the network by the developers along with the newly generated block.
 Network nodes must store these snapshots along with the blocks.
 It is necessary to add an update hash field to block headers, if the miner does not want to agree with the update offered in the previous block, he can indicate in his generated block the hash amount of his current program version, or the hash amount of his own update version.
 As soon as in the chain of 10,000 blocks all blocks vote for the same update, the update will be considered accepted by the network, from now on if the blockchain branch rolls back, the application must reject the new blockchain branches with a different hash of the update amount, even if the proposed chain is long more than 10000 blocks, this condition can be called a fixation check point.

 # Backward compatibility:
-XCN has the ability to contain a blockchain in the form of a truncated chain of blocks, where blocks whose height = last block - 10,000 records only headers into the database, and the last 10,000 blocks have full size.
+XCN has the ability to contain a blockchain in the form of a truncated chain of blocks, where blocks whose height < last block - 10,000 records only headers into the database, and the last 10,000 blocks have full size.
 This means that we must move the activation date of auto-update beyond the 10,000 blocks.
 In reality, this means that auto-update will take effect only after 10,000 blocks from the moment of acceptance of this update by the network.
 During this period, the network should process according to the old scheme all the frayed transactions that appeared on the network before the network accepted the update, while new transactions and blocks should be made only according to the new scheme.
 Thus, we must have a double mechanism for checking incoming information from the network.
+Since we are dealing with a mobile application and since it does not make sense for us to know about old transactions, we need to add a mechanism for stripping old blocks from transactions.

 # Easy launcher to start the application - android_NodeJS_naive_autoupdate_XCN-like_Launcher
+This is an application for android whose task is to start the NodeJS process in a folder, then the application in this folder works on the basis of its internal logic.
 0) install android studio
 1) load https://github.com/janeasystems/nodejs-mobile-samples/tree/master/android/native-gradle-node-folder and go to android/native-gradle-node-folder/
 2) Copy file from this repo to android/native-gradle-node-folder/app/src/main